 There are many books, videos and sermons that are causing confusion in the minds of those who really want the truth.
 Why has this cloud moved in to deceive and lead people astray?

-I have had to deal with it myself simply because I recognized that of all the important prophecies that have been given to us concerning, the transition from the age into the Kingdom, the Jubilee is one of the most critical to understanding.
+I have had to deal with it myself simply because I recognized that of all the important prophecies that have been given to us concerning, the transition from this age into the Kingdom, the Jubilee is one of the most critical to understanding.
 It is as though the forces of the deceivers, which include both demons and fallen angels, are at work against understanding and wisdom.

 I wrote in an earlier blog about the anti-Messiah, (Anti-Christ for those of you who are fond of only the Greek version).
 John, the Apostle, wrote that the anti-messiahs (plural) were already at work deceiving the MASSES.
 That is what YAHU-SHUA (“Jesus” for those of you who are fond of only the Greek version) prophesied would happen.